Why trust tests? by Mark Seemann

 Obviously, that's not what we do.
 Then why do we trust unit tests?

-I think that there are two different reasons for that:
+I think that there's two different reasons for that:

 - They are easy to review